Cally:

 "We are grateful to the Chef's Table and our sponsors, Stuart Magazine and Tankersley Chiropractic, for making this evening possible," said Sarah Fisher, the humane society's communications manager.
 "Events like this help to provide support for our shelter animals."

-For more information about future events, contact Community Events Specialist Alyssa Bean at 772-600-3215 or Events@hstc1.org.
+For more information about future events, contact Community Events Specialist Alyssa Bean at 772-600-3215 or [email protected].
 Or visit the website, www.hstc1.org/events.

 In Photo: Dawn Cullum, Cindi Hobbs and Ruth Martucci